docker/docs/compose/environment-variables.md

 named `.env`.
 The `.env` file path is as follows:

   - Starting with `+v1.28`, `.env` file is placed at the base of the project directory
-  - Project directory can be explicitly defined with `--file` option or `COMPOSE_FILE` environment variable.
-Otherwise, it is the current working direcotry where the Docker Compose command is executed (`+1.28`).
+  - Project directory can be explicitly defined with the `--file` option or `COMPOSE_FILE` environment variable.
+Otherwise, it is the current working directory where the `docker compose` command is executed (`+1.28`).
   - For previous versions, it might have trouble resolving `.env` file with `--file` or `COMPOSE_FILE`.
 To work around it, it is recommended to use `--project-directory`, which overrides the path for the `.env` file.
 This inconsistency is addressed